jiang-zhu/paleocamp/intro.md

 ## Optional modules
-* An example on how to set up more complicated paleoclimate simulation (CESM2-PaleoCalibr LGM)
+* An example on how to set up more complicated paleoclimate simulation (the CESM2-PaleoCalibr LGM)
-* Examples on how to use available simulations and reanalysis data on the NCAR machines
+* Examples on how to use available simulation and reanalysis data on the NCAR machines

 ---